 Plus500 is the beginner broker offering risk management features including negative balance protection and guaranteed stops, no commissions on trades, low deposit requires of $200 and an easy to use trading platform.
 See the Plus500 writeup.

 An ECN broker acts the same as a stockbroker, allowing an individual to process a trade with the market.
 This type of broker does not want a trader to lose as they make a commission based on trade volume.
-You can read more about our recommended market maker broker on our page reviewing IC Markets.

 That data above came from the broker’s websites, broker reviews and our own analysis using their platforms and the regulators for: